telerik/blazor-docs/security/overview.md

 ## What We Do to Mitigate Risk

-Our dedicated security team, comprised of experienced developers and security experts—our "Security Champions"—reviews all web, desktop, and mobile products technologies for potential vulnerabilities.
+Our dedicated security team is comprised of experienced developers and security experts—our "Security Champions".
+They review all web, desktop, and mobile products technologies for potential vulnerabilities.
 These vulnerabilities may be internally identified, reported by third-party tools, or flagged externally.

 We actively manage the following strategies to mitigate risks: